Fun Palaces 2014

 (click on each map / photo to enlarge)

-A YES! from The Space meant a grant to get Fun Palaces online, and our talented digital team came together, headed up by Katy Beale and the developers from Mudlark, ably assisted by Emily Groves.
+The Space gave a grant to develop the Fun Palaces website, and our kick-off digital team came together, headed by Katy Beale and the developers from Mudlark, assisted by Emily Groves.

-Fun Palaces HQ quickly grew to include Hannah Nicklin (Digital Champion) and Mandy Colleran (Access Provocateur) plus the fantastic Amber Massie-Blomfield and Daniel King from The Albany who managed the Comms and Marketing for the campaign – and all the time more and more Makers were saying YES! and adding their Fun Palaces to the map.
+Fun Palaces HQ grew to include Hannah Nicklin (Digital Champion) and Mandy Colleran (Access Provocateur) plus Amber Massie-Blomfield and Daniel King from The Albany who managed the Comms and Marketing for the campaign – and all the time ever more Makers were adding their Fun Palaces to the map.

-We had our press launch and roving national launch in July 2014, where we notched up visits to seven cities (Exeter, Bristol, Birmingham, Manchester, Leeds, Newcastle & Leicester) in two days – meeting Fun Palace Makers and making new friends with potential Makers all over the country.
-With the countdown to the first weekend in full swing, we relaunched our new website, produced a film and photo-shoot, and grew ever more excited about the numbers of Makers signing up to create a Fun Palace in their own community.
+We had our press launch and roving national launch in July 2014, with visits to seven cities (Exeter, Bristol, Birmingham, Manchester, Leeds, Newcastle & Leicester) in two days – meeting Fun Palace Makers and making new friends with potential Makers all over the country.

 3,183 Makers created Fun Palaces in their local communities which were enjoyed by 40,000 participants (counted in and out!), with over 60,000 people connected to Fun Palaces over the course of the weekend, online, passing by, and in real life.